Rosemary Apricot Loaves

 - 1 tablespoon grated orange zest

 - 1-1/4 teaspoons dried rosemary, crushed

 - 1-1/2 teaspoons baking soda

 - In a saucepan, combine apricot nectar, dates and apricots.
 Bring to a boil.
 Reduce heat; cover and simmer for 5 minutes.
 Remove from heat.
-Stir in orange peel and rosemary; cook for 10-15 minutes.
+Stir in orange zest and rosemary; cook for 10-15 minutes.
 In a bowl, cream butter and sugar.
 Add egg and milk.
 Combine flour and baking soda; add to creamed mixture alternately with date mixture, beating just until combined.
-Pour into two greased and floured 8-in. x 4-in. loaf pans.
-Bake at 375° for 35-45 minutes or until a toothpick inserted near the center comes out clean.
+Pour into two greased and floured 8x4-in. loaf pans.
+Bake at 375° for 35-45 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes; remove from pans to wire racks.
-Yield: 2 loaves.